Jost Van Dyke: Demographics and tourism

 As at the 2010 Census, the population of Jost Van Dyke was 298.
 The population has grown strongly in recent decades, in line with the population of the Virgin Islands.
 Its recorded population in 1991 was 140.
 The island has a young population with nearly one-half (46%) of residents under the age of 35 and almost 70% under the age of 50.

 Jost Van Dyke receives numerous visitors.
 The island is accessible by private boats and ferry service from Tortola, Saint Thomas, and Saint John.

 The most frequent destination is Great Harbour (or Belle Vue).
 The beach strip around the harbour is lined with small bars and restaurants.
-Since the late 1960s, Foxy's Bar in Great Harbour has been a popular stop for Caribbean boaters.
-Foxy's and the other bars in Great Harbour now host a modest crowd year-round and are filled with thousands of partiers on New Year's Eve (locally known as "Old Year’s Night").

 Great Harbour is one of the busiest ports in the BVI: in 2008, nearly 7,000 boats cleared through the island's port.
 Today, tourism, and particularly yachting tourism is the mainstay of the economy.

-Located in nearby White Bay is the Soggy Dollar Bar, another famous beach bar on the island.
-It is reputedly the birthplace of the popular drink known as the Painkiller.
-The Soggy Dollar bar is appropriately named because when built there was neither road nor dock.
-(There is now a road from Belle Vue, but still no dock).
-To reach the beach where the bar is located, it is a common practice for boaters to anchor off the beach, swim to shore, and pay for their drinks with wet money.
-Today, White Bay is lined with beach bars and is a very popular stop for yachts and boaters from Tortola, St. Thomas, and St. John.
+White Bay is lined with beach bars and is a very popular stop for yachts and boaters from Tortola, St. Thomas and St. John.
 Group tours from the USVI and even small cruise ships are also frequent visitors.

-On the east side of Jost Van Dyke, Foxy's Taboo is a locally famous lunch restaurant, bar, and gift shop.
 A dock is available for day boaters.
-Nearby, a natural rock formation called the bubbly pool is a popular attraction.
+Nearby, a natural rock formation called the Bubbly Pool is a popular attraction.
 It gets its name from the bubbles that form in the water when waves crash against the rocks.

 The country music video for Kenny Chesney's 2002 recording "No Shoes, No Shirt, No Problems" was filmed on and around Jost Van Dyke.
-Included in the video were several scenes at One Love Bar and Ivan's Stress-Free Bar where it is common for patrons to mix their own drinks and leave their payment in the register.
 Chesney also references Jost Van Dyke in his songs "Somewhere in The Sun" from his album Be as You Are (Songs from an Old Blue Chair) and "It's That Time of Day" from his album "Life on a Rock".